cloudflare/cloudflare-docs-engine/src/content/tutorials/authorize-users-with-auth0/index.md

 length: 100%
 ---

-# User Auth with Auth0
+# Authorize users with Auth0

 In this tutorial you’ll integrate Auth0, an identity management platform, into a Cloudflare Workers application.
 Adding authorization and authentication to an application is a common task for developers.
 By implementing it using Cloudflare Workers, you can take advantage of Workers’ unique platform advantages to simplify how and when your application needs user data.